albertogasparin/Optiscroll/README.md

 ## Known limitations

-- `forceScrollbars` is not 100% reliable on iOS Safari (due to dynamic style rules)
+- `forceScrollbars` is not 100% reliable on iOS Safari (due to on-the-fly style changes), it is ignored on Firefox Mac w/ trackpad ([see FF bug](https://bugzilla.mozilla.org/show_bug.cgi?id=926294)) and on older versions of Chrome/Safari this setting will hide scrollbars also on child scrollable elements.

 - On iOS/Android, custom events (and scrollbars if `forceScrollbars: true`) are fired/updated whenever browser fires the scroll event.

-- On older versions of Chrome/Safari if parent Optiscroll has `forceScrollbars`, native scrollbars will not appear also on child scrollable elements.

 ## Running Tests